andrewharmellaw/andrewharmellaw.github.com/_posts/2017-02-02-gelfands-algebra-chunk-12-the-hard-ones.md

 Now all we're left with is the slightly-trickier case of $a^2 + b^2$ - but that's not tricky if we just invent a new type of number (which $\sqrt{-1}$ requires in order to do this) which mathematicians called _complex numbers_ (but that's another post).

-We'll just conclude this post with some commentary on the remaining "more difficult problems" with which Gelafnd signs off this section.
+We'll just conclude this post with some commentary on the remaining "more difficult problems" with which Gelfand signs off this section.

 ## The "More Difficult Problems"
 ### Problem 122(a)